 There are so many to choose from so you will for sure find something to your tastes..

 Tokyo is massive.
 Even after many weeks there, I would still find myself lost from time to time.
 And that’s part of the fun of any big city, getting lost.
 That’s when you tend to run into the random things you may not have seen otherwise.

 Indeed along with number 1 on this list it could be the best thing you do.
 Getting lost while walking the streets of this incredible city.

 So that’s a rough rundown on some things you could get up to in a visit to Tokyo.
 Some people will obviously enjoy things more than others, but all of it combined is what makes it such a cool city to see.

-The purpose of this post wasn’t to give an extremely detailed Tokyo travel guide, it’s more to give you a an idea of the kind of things that can be recommended to get the best out of the city.
+The purpose of this post wasn’t to give an extremely detailed Tokyo travel guide, it’s more to give you an idea of the kind of things you can do to get the best out of the city.